MaxLR/InvestmentsWithFriends/README.md

 ![home]

-[InvestmentsWithFriends][iwf]
+[Investments With Friends][iwf]

 ## Summary

-[InvestmentsWithFriends][iwf] is a single-page web application that was inspired by Facebook, and built using Ruby on Rails utilizing React.js/flux architecture.
+[Investments With Friends][iwf] is a single-page web application that was inspired by Facebook, and built using Ruby on Rails utilizing React.js/flux architecture.
 Investments With Friends allows users to:

 * Create an account
 * Log in / Log out